microsoft/kernel-memory/docs/FAQ.md

-# Semantic Memory F.A.Q.
+# Kernel Memory F.A.Q.

-### How do I integrate Semantic Memory with my application?
+### How do I integrate Kernel Memory with my application?

 There are two main modalities, **As a Service** and **Serverless**, plus customizations you can apply.

-1. Running Semantic Memory as a Service allows you to **interact with the memory via HTTP, in any language**.
+1. Running Kernel Memory as a Service allows you to **interact with the memory via HTTP, in any language**.
 The repo contains a Memory Web client for .NET and some examples showing how to do the same from command line with `curl`.
     We will provide soon Web clients written in other languages.

-    Semantic Memory Service is designed to run as an internal service, behind your backend, similarly to a DB, so you should not expose the service to public traffic without authenticating your users first, similar to a typical backend integrated with a SQL server, Service Bus, etc.
+    Kernel Memory Service is designed to run as an internal service, behind your backend, similarly to a DB, so you should not expose the service to public traffic without authenticating your users first, similar to a typical backend integrated with a SQL server, Service Bus, etc.